spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 - `import.document_annotation` specifies the annotation representing one text document.
 Any text-level annotations will be attached to this annotation.
 For XML input this refers to an XML element.
 For plain text input a default `text` root annotation will be created automatically, and you won't have to change this setting.

+- `import.document_annotation` specifies the annotation representing one text document if this annotation comes from your input data.
+Any text-level annotations will be attached to this annotation.
+For XML input this refers to an XML element.
+For plain text input a default `text` root annotation will be created automatically and you won't have to change this setting.
-  _Note:_ This setting automatically sets the `text` [class](#annotation-classes) and should be used when the document annotation comes from the input documents.
-If you want to use an automatic annotation as the document annotation, you should instead set the `text` class directly.
+  _Note:_ This setting automatically sets the `text` [class](#annotation-classes).
+If you want to use an automatic annotation as the document annotation, you should not use this setting, and instead set the `text` class directly.

 - `import.encoding` specifies the encoding of the source documents.
 It defaults to UTF-8.